May 18, 2017

 Wolfe Physicians Participate in LADDER Clinical Trial

 Wolfe Eye Clinic is currently involved in research to investigate ways to possibly reduce the treatment burden for wet age-related macular degeneration (AMD).

-Wolfe Eye Clinic Retina Specialists, Dr. Jared Nielsen, Dr. David Saggau, Dr. Kyle Alliman and Dr. George Par, are taking part in the LADDER trial (Long-Acting Delivery of Ranibizumab).
+Wolfe Eye Clinic Retina Specialists, Dr. Jared Nielsen, Dr. David Saggau and Dr. Kyle Alliman, are taking part in the LADDER trial (Long-Acting Delivery of Ranibizumab).
 The phase 2 clinical trial is a 316-patient study to assess the effectiveness and safety of a treatment for patients with wet age-related macular degeneration (AMD).

 One of the therapies known to treat wet AMD is Lucentis (ranibizumab injection).
 As part of the trial, Dr. Nielsen recently implanted the first intraocular port delivery system in Iowa for the sustained delivery of Lucentis.
 Researchers will assess whether this refillable implant may reduce the burden of frequent injections and multiple office visits, and provide patients with the maximum benefits of treatment with Lucentis.